ben-grande/qusal/README.md

 This project is [REUSE-compliant](https://reuse.software).
 It is difficult to list all licenses and copyrights and keep them up-to-date here.

-The easiest way to get the copyright and license of the project with the reuse
+The easiest way to get the copyright and license of the project is with the reuse tool:
-tool:
 ```sh
 reuse spdx
 ```